 For any guest with disabilities who requires a paid Personal Care Attendants (PCA), we will provide a PCA-Pass at no cost with a paid admission.
 Any guest who requires a PCA and wishes to purchase advance tickets should contact Patron Services to request a PCA-Pass with the ticket.

 The PCA-Pass may be picked up in person by the guest and the PCA at the Box Office no sooner than two hours prior to the performance.

 Audio Description (AD)

 Audio Description (AD) is available at select Broadway Philadelphia performances.
-AD is live, verbal narration of the visual elements of theatrical performances for people with little to no vision.
-Patrons wear a small ear piece equipped with a receiver to hear narration of stage action, actors’ facial expressions, sets, costumes, lighting and props.
-The person narrating is called the audio describer and is trained to interject descriptive information between spoken lines.
+AD is live, verbal narration of the visual elements of theatrical performances.
+Guests wear a small ear piece equipped with a receiver to hear narration of stage action, actors’ facial expressions, sets, costumes, lighting and props.
+The person narrating is called the “Audio Describer” and is trained to interject descriptive information between spoken lines.
 The describer also gives a detailed narration of sets, props, costumes and venue prior to the main performance during pre-show notes.
-Please call 215.893.1999 or 215.875.7633 TTY for more information and availability.
+For more information and availability, please contact Patron Services.

 Sensory Friendly Performances

 Sensory-friendly experiences maybe designated for select performances.
 Typically, the features of SF performances include; house lighting kept at mid-level, house doors remain open, and a cool-down space for stimulated guests.
 During the performance, guests are free to move, vocalize and be who they are.
 Please contact Patron Services for information about designated Sensory-Friendly performances.

 Click here for information regarding Sensory Friendly performances with Broadway Philadelphia.